mui/mui-x/docs/data/migration/migration-tree-view-v6/migration-tree-view-v6.md

 is now defined as a slot both on the Tree View component.

-If you were passing an icon to your Tree Item component, you need to use the new `endIcon` slot on this component:
+If you were passing an icon to your Tree Item component, you need to use the new `icon` slot on this component:

 ```diff
   <SimpleTreeView>